 - programme/project budget

 - amount of assistance requested

 - all other sources of funding for the project

 - how the organisation meets the grant criteria

-- guarantee that the program will proceed and monies received will be spent on the purpose for which the money was given
+- guarantee that the programme will proceed and the money received will be spent on the purpose for which it is given

-- copies of the latest annual report and a copy of the audited financial statements.
+- copies of the latest annual report and audited financial statements.